openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_gpio.rst

 Interrupt Capability
 ^^^^^^^^^^^^^^^^^^^^
 GPIO pins can be used to receive interrupts from external devices.
-Interrupts can only be configured for input pins.
+Since the output value is also reflected on the corresponding input pin, even software can trigger interrupts by driving a particular output pin.

 Interrupt Types
 ^^^^^^^^^^^^^^^